nnsW3/mintpool/docs/API.md

 # API Docs

 Mintpool exposes a REST API for interacting with the node.
-The API is ratelimited by default to prevent spam requests.
+The API is rate-limited by default to prevent spam requests.
 See `src/api/mod.rs` for router definition